specOper99/FikraCampV2/README.md

 ### Contents

-All the projects the are going to be done in this bootcamp:
+All the projects that going to be done in this bootcamp:

 - [ ] Stack - <sub><sup>Waiting for a student to push it here :D</sub></sup>
 - [ ] Queue - <sub><sup>Also waiting for a student to push it here :D</sub></sup>